wbne/MapleGuide/README.md

-# Maplestory
+# Maplestory Guide Thing
-Some notes and Tips for Maplestory
+Some stuff that I think needs explaining